rust-lang/rfcs/text/3502-cargo-script.md

   later add support for including them in a workspace.
 - `package.edition = <current>` to avoid always having to add an embedded manifest at the cost of potentially breaking scripts on rust upgrades
   - Warn when `edition` is unspecified.
-While with single-file packages this will be silenced by default, users wanting stability are also likely to be using other commands, like `cargo test` and will see it.
+Since piped commands are run with `--quiet`, this may not show up.
   - Based on feedback, we might add `cargo-<edition>-edition` proxies to put in `#!` as a shorthand
   - Based on feedback, we can switch to "edition is required as of <future> edition"